fluent/fluentd-docs-gitbook/guides/free-alternative-to-splunk-by-fluentd.md

 </match>
 ```

-fluent-plugin-elasticsearch comes with a logstash\_format option that
+`fluent-plugin-elasticsearch` comes with a `logstash_format` option that allows
-allows Kibana to search stored event logs in Elasticsearch.
+Kibana to search through the stored event logs in Elasticsearch.

-Once everything has been set up and configured, we'll start td-agent.
+Once everything has been set up and configured, start `td-agent`:

 ```
 # init